 *Letter to Chancellor Merkel and Heiko Maas on dismissal at EPO – March 2017 – 20170227 – IPSO – Letter to Chancellor Merkel and Heiko Maas on dismissal at EPO – Signed – DE German only !

 "Union Syndicale dedicated the day of 23 October 2018 to the protection of workers against moral harassment at work, which is one of USF’s top priority issues.
 On this occasion, it published a series of articles to provide an update on the issues and on its activities in this field (see below)." ***** ALL TOGETHER AGAINST MORAL HARASSMENT!
 Awareness-Raising Day, 23 October 2018 Union Syndicale wishes to dedicate the day of 23 October 2018 to the protection of workers against moral harassment at work.
 This is an issue of top priority for our trade union.
-We would [...]
+We would like [...]

 USF Staff representatives at the ECB call into question the culture of fear preventing staff from speaking out at the Single Supervisory Mechanism.
 Read newspaper article in GERMAN : 2017 09 26 Toxische Atmosphäre Süddeutsche Zeitung